mattyleecifer/Command-line-ChatGPT/README.md

 - 'save' will save the chat into a text file with the filename YYYYMMDD HHMM.txt
 - '@', 'sel', or 'select' will allow you to select lines to delete (handy if the chat is getting a bit long and you want to save on costs)
 - '!', 'del', or 'delete' will clear the chat log and start fresh
+- 'help' will bring up a help menu with this information

 # Installation
 - You will need to have the most updated OpenAI python package (pip install --upgrade openai).